tywysocki/OpenAI/README.md

 let openAI = OpenAI(authToken:"API_KEY")
 ```

-With this framework, you can take advantage of Swift concurrency.
+With this library, you can take advantage of Swift concurrency.
 The code snippets provided below demonstrate both async/await and completion handler implementations.

 ### [Text Completion](https://platform.openai.com/docs/api-reference/completions)

 The completions endpoint offers a broad range of applications.
 It presents a straightforward yet robust interface to all the models.
 Given a text prompt, the model will produce a text completion that aims to correspond with the given context or pattern.

-Completion handler implementation:
+#### Completion handler implementation:

 ```swift
 openAI.sendCompletion(with: "How are you doing today") { result in // Result<OpenAIModel, OpenAIError>